 - Contact claimants’ doctors or employers to get additional information on questionable claims

-- Confer with legal counsel on claims when needed
+- Talk with legal counsel about claims when needed

 - Negotiate settlements